Veria F.C.: 1990s

-21st Century
+21st century

 2000s

 The club experienced management problems and was relegated again in 2000–01, playing in Delta Ethniki for the first time.
 The new management team, with Konstantinos Gaivazis as head, had to sign 20 players in order that the club could play in Delta Ethniki.

 In 2001–02, Veria finished in the mid-table of Deltha Ethniki, ending the sequence of successive relegations.
 The following season 2002–03, they won every match and returned to Gamma Ethniki after a play-off game against Atsalenios.
 Another significant achievement for the club that season was the winning of the Amateurs' Cup as they defeated Preveza with score 2–1, in Sofades Stadium at Sofades, Karditsa.

-In 2003–04, one of the most powerful businessmen of Imathia became the club's owner.
-Veria stayed for two seasons in Gamma Ethniki and in the 2004–05 season it returned to Beta Ethniki after finishing first in the North Group of Gamma Ethniki.
+In the 2004–05 season Veria returned to Beta Ethniki after finishing first in the North Group of Gamma Ethniki.
 In season 2005–06 they finished fifth in Beta Ethniki.

-The following season did not start well for Veria but in the second half, with Dimitris Kalaitzidis returning as coach after being fired the previous season, they improved so much as to finish third and win promotion to Alpha Ethniki.
+The following season did not start well for Veria but in the second half, with Dimitris Kalaitzidis returning as coach after being dismissed the previous season, they improved to finish third and win promotion to Alpha Ethniki.
 It was at this time that Alpha Ethniki was renamed as Super League.

 Veria's return in Super League was inauspicious.
-The club underperformed Kalaitzidis was fired three games into the season.
+The club underperformed and Kalaitzidis was dismissed three games into the season.
 There followed a succession of five coaches during the remainder of the campaign, which ended in relegation as they only won five games out of 30 and had also 8 draws.
 Further upheaval off the pitch followed as the club president, George Arvanitidis, announced his intention to leave.

 The following season saw Veria relegated from Beta Ethniki to Gamma Ethniki again, after being docked by three points when Arvanitidis had a fight with the referee during a match against Ilisiakos, accusing him of being stubborn, something that it was never proved.
 Arvanitidis again threatened to leave the club if people did not stop blaming him for the team's relegation.
 At the end of the season almost every player was released.

 The following season, 2009–10, Veria returned to Beta Ethniki.
 The promotion was secured in the last match of the season against Fokikos, a match in which Giorgos Kantimoiris saved almost every chance made by Veria.
 The next season, Kantimoiris joined Veria and became a vital part of the squad which celebrated the return in Super League two years later.